dotnet/docs/docs/core/extensions/logging.md

 - The categories and levels are not suggested values.
 The sample is provided to show all the default providers.
 - Settings in `Logging.{ProviderName}.LogLevel` override settings in `Logging.LogLevel`.
 For example, the level in `Debug.LogLevel.Default` overrides the level in `LogLevel.Default`.
-- Each default provider *alias* is used.
+- Each provider's *alias* is used.
 Each provider defines an *alias* that can be used in configuration in place of the fully qualified type name.
-The built-in providers aliases are:
+The built-in providers' aliases are:
   - Console
   - Debug
   - EventSource